-The English word "vocation" has grown a little coolly practical, but through the centuries, the Latin verb that inspired it-vocáre-has carried the essential meaning of being called to a specific kind of work, to a craft, or maybe as an apprentice to a master.
+How do you figure out what you were made to do?
+And how do you attend to your journey so that your gifts and values and legacy are maximized?
+The English word "vocation" has grown a little coolly practical, but through the centuries, the Latin verb that inspired it, "vocáre," has carried the essential meaning of being called to a specific kind of work, to a craft or maybe to a master.
 For some, a sense of calling is a spiritual aspiration.
 For others it's about "fit" and the paradox you've probably experienced at times of effortless hard work.

-Theories abound about how one succeeds in this treasure hunt: Is it a divine epiphany?
+Theories abound about how one succeeds at this treasure hunt: Is it a divine epiphany?
 Or logging "10,000 hours?"
 Or "following your bliss?"

 My theory is that it's mostly about paying attention to your life and getting useful feedback from good people.
 It's an iterative process.
-Like checking the heading on a compass.
-Like keeping an eye on your personal North Star.

-For decades, those thoughtful people I know and love have seemed to see their lives as a deep stewardship (another old word); they are people who are very serious about examining their gifts and abilities and motivations-and the question of their "calling."
-From thoughtful twenty-somethings to reflective mid-career professionals, to the wise elders who regularly tell me, "I'm not done yet!" they are very serious about finding and refining their path for the limited number of years they have left on the planet.
+For decades, I've worked with people who see their lives as a deep stewardship, people who are very serious about examining their gifts and abilities and motivations--and the question of their "calling."
+From thoughtful millennials to mid-career professionals, the people I work with are very serious about finding a good path for their limited number of years on the planet.